 Another year, another fundraiser, right?
-It often feels like your nonprofit starts from scratch every year even though you’re using the same recipe.
+It may often feel like your nonprofit starts from scratch every year even though you’re using the same recipe.
 You solidify your mission, plan your best fundraising ideas, attract donors, and wait for the timer.

-But, didn’t anyone ever tell you that a watched pot never boils?
+But did anyone ever tell you a watched pot never boils?
 Likewise, stagnant fundraising never surpasses expectations.

-Cooking is cooking, but it’s the quality of ingredients and how you utilize them that really makes the difference from fast-food to a five-star meal.
-Here are three of our favorite tips to maximize your data management and build your new fundraising recipe:
+Cooking is cooking.
+But it’s the quality of ingredients and how you utilize them that really makes the difference between fast food and a five-star meal.
+Here are 3 of our favorite tips to maximize your data management and build your new fundraising recipe: